andyblight/nRF905Py3/README.md

 No dependencies.

+## Limitations

+This driver does not implement certain features mentioned in the datasheet.

+1. Continuous carrier broadcast mode used for antenna tuning (datasheet p.17).
+This mode is intended for hardware testing so it was decided that this was not necessary for general usage.
+1. AUTO_RETRAN mode (datasheet p.18).
+The class Nrf905Config can set the
+AUTO_RETRAN bit of the config register if it is needed.
+Repeating the data more than once is a simple method of ensuring that something gets through but it was decided that if reliable communication was required, a higher level package could be used to send a packet of data using this driver, wait for an acknowledgement packet to be recieved and retry if not received after a timeout.

 ## TO DO List

-1. Make nrf905-example.py work.
+1. Make `nrf905-example.py` work.
     1. Nrf905 is part way through a re-write as handling states was getting difficult.
         1. Use setters and getters for exposed properties.
 DONE.
         1. API should hide the three GPIO pin callbacks.
 It should just have one callback to handle the date being received.
-        1. threads.py can be used as an example of how to use threads, queues and semaphores to do what I need. threads.py should be simplified to be just what is needed by the driver.
+        1. `threads.py` can be used as an example of how to use threads, queues and semaphores to do what I need.
+            `threads.py` should be simplified to be just what is needed by the driver.
 Are threads needed?
 If so, document reason.
         1. Use state machine in prototypes dir instead of variables.
 1. Add SPI bus 1 functionality.
-The Nrf905Spi.\_\_init\_\_() function takes the spi_bus parameter but there is no implemented functionality.
+The `Nrf905Spi.__init__()` function takes the spi_bus parameter but there is no implemented functionality.
 Affects Nrf905SPI and Nrf905Gpio classes.
 Needs RPi 2 or later to test.
 1. Deal with multiple users and one device problem.
 Only allow single users?